 IsThatLegal?

-"Though he be a gentleman, remember, Eric Muller is also a lawyer."
+"Though he be a gentleman, remember, Eric Muller is also lawyer."

 -- Sparkey of "Sgt.
 Stryker's Daily Briefing"